Serverless Architecture For Nonprofits

 Key Features and Benefits

-Serverless architecture offers several advantages that align with the needs of nonprofits:
+Serverless architecture offers several advantages that are particularly relevant for nonprofits:

 Why serverless architecture matters in modern tech